 For what can be known about God is plain to them, because God has shown it to them.
 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse.
 For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
 Claiming to be wise, they became fools, and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things. – Romans 1:19-23

 These things can be clearly seen, but it is not enough to save them nor to inform their conduct to be holy and upright.
+My point in all this is that the Natural Law should show us the revealed law of God, but since we are totally depraved we are unable to see that law clearly.
 Natural Law can only condemn persons rather than save them.
 Those salvific things can only be revealed by the Word of Christ when preached or read in space and time.
 This should cause us to greatly consider our lack of proclaiming the word of God and telling other of the word of Christ, the good news of the kingdom of God.
 Lets be faithful to this great word that God has given us.

 so shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it. – Isaiah 55:11